 On the road baby!
 Kinda.

 Because the whole concept of a Surfari is to be out on the open road, hunting those perfect waves.
-We’ll be cruising between Bordeaux in France and Bilbao in Spain, but we can go further afield if the waves call, or maybe we’ll get a tip-off that there is going to be an amazing party somewhere a little further out and we’ll just shoot off and get it done.
-Why not?
-The only mistress we have is the road.
+We’ll be cruising between Bordeaux in France and Bilbao in Spain, but we can go further afield if the waves call.
+At the end of the day, we’ll retreat back to the surf house in Aia or find an epic campsite to partake in the evening events.

 20809 Aia, Gipuzkoa